majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 1.1.3: =
+* Updated for WordPress 4.5 Compatibility

 = 1.1.2: =
 * Added instruction text for cases where WooCommerce shipping is not enabled